 Overview of Scrum Team Roles

 The development team is responsible for delivering optimum quality work with each passing sprint.
 The sprint goal describes the work a team should do and the quality it must deliver at the end of each sprint.
 The team has from three to nine members who carry out all tasks required to build the product increments.
-Although a team consists of people from various backgrounds all of them are generally, referred to as developers.
-It is a self-organizing team and interactions outside the team is managed by the product owner or the scrum master.
+Although a team consists of people from various backgrounds, all of them are generally referred to as developers.
+It is a self-organizing team, and interactions outside the team are managed by the product owner or the scrum master.

-Scrum Master is responsible for facilitating a scrum, ensure that there are no hassles on the way of quality product or deliverable being delivered.
+Scrum Master is responsible for facilitating a scrum, ensure that there are no hassles in the way of quality products or deliverables being delivered.
 The scrum master acts as a mediator between the team and any hassles on the path of work and is not necessarily the team leader.
 The scrum master ensures that the Scrum framework is followed.
 The scrum master supports the improvement of a team.

 Scrum roles vs job titles

-The three scrum roles emphasize and elaborate on the various responsibilities of a scrum in its entirety and further, help execute them sincerely.
-They are different than job titles.
+The three scrum roles emphasize and elaborate on the various responsibilities of a scrum in its entirety and further help execute them sincerely.
+They are different from job titles.
 This means that these roles can be performed by anyone irrespective of the job title.
-Empiricism, self-organization and continuous improvement form the essence of a scrum, proper definition and accountability are given to the teams by these roles and that allows them to deliver the given work effectively.
+Empiricism, self-organization, and continuous improvement form the essence of a scrum; proper definition and accountability are given to the teams by these roles, and that allows them to deliver the given work effectively.
 This allows teams to organize themselves and keep improving with their work.

 Advantages of Scrum Team

-- Empiricism: The most accurate way of planning is to first do the work then, rectify all the mistakes and finally, learn from it, a fundamental to agile approaches and proper planning.
-The empirical process is difficult because it needs the scrum master to explain the scrum team how to break down work, how to explain the outcomes and how to implement the chunks of work properly.
+- Empiricism: The most accurate way of planning is to first do the work then, rectify all the mistakes and finally, learn from them, a fundamental to agile approaches and proper planning.
+The empirical process is difficult because it needs the scrum master to explain to the scrum team how to break down work, how to explain the outcomes, and how to implement the chunks of work properly.

 - Self-Organization: Asking a scrum team to self-organize means that it self-organizes itself.
 As a matter of fact, self-organization can be brought to order in due course of time and not on an immediate basis and on top of everything it needs help.
 The scrum master needs to support and ask scrum team members to go a bit off the usual track and adapt different ideas and challenge the conventional notions.